‘Stranger Things’ Season 2 Release Date, Story Resumes A Year Later With Many Changes

 By the end of the first season, Will was brought back, but Barb was lost to the Upside Down.

-Actor David Harbour, who plays officer Jim Hopper, revealed the time setting for the Stranger Things season 2 release date in an appearance on the Fan2Sea Comic-Con cruise, according to GamesRadar.
+Actor David Harbour, who plays officer Jim Hopper, revealed the time setting for the Stranger Things Season 2 release date in an appearance on the Fan2Sea Comic-Con cruise, according to GamesRadar.

 “It’s a year later in the story, so there are several things that happened last year … There are certain people in the town [who] know what happened, and then certain people [who] don’t.
 [T]here’s a lot of fallout with who knows what.”

-We may see a broader scope as the story continues and the town is explored a bit more, possibly with a crowd seeing Eleven’s powers by accident and igniting a storm of paranoia to rival Joyce in the first season.
+Fans may see a broader scope as the story continues and the town is explored a bit more, possibly with a crowd seeing Eleven’s powers by accident and igniting a storm of paranoia to rival Joyce in the first season.
 A lot can happen in a year’s time, and Eleven might end up forced to go to school with the boys who took her in last season.

-The mysterious institute which had been trying to capture Eleven in the first season might also start gaining attention and be forced to take a more tactical approach to their means.
+The mysterious institute that had been trying to capture Eleven in the first season could also start gaining attention and be forced to take a more tactical approach to their means.
 If it’s discovered that they have been after a young girl, they could end up being the subject of a government investigation, and the race will be on more than ever.

 Sean Astin will make his debut as Bob Newby, Joyce’s new love interest and an old classmate of hers and Jim’s.
 There could be some romantic rivalry between Bob and Jim as Joyce has to play the referee.
 If you recognize Sean, but can’t quite figure out where from, Sean Astin was Samwise Gamgee, Frodo’s Hobbit friend from the original Lord of the Rings trilogy.